tabbydoc/tabbyld2/README.md

 python main.py
 ```

 Run this script to process source tables in CSV format.
-Tables must be located in the `dataset` directory.
+Tables must be located in the `source_tables` directory.

-The processing result are presented as JSON format and will also be saved to the `dataset` directory (`json` and `provenance` subdirectories).
+The processing result are presented as JSON format and will be saved to the `results` directory (`json` and `provenance` subdirectories).

 #### Web mode